top of page

 Listening to Context

-Everyday interactions, including moments of bias, can be understood within three contexts: the personal, the institutional, and the societal.
+Everyday interactions can be understood within three contexts: the personal, the institutional, and the societal.
 Our first step is to explore actual texts, such as quotes from conversations, newspaper articles, or even institutional memos, from all three contexts.

 Listening to Each Other